nirmata/pov/shift-left/app/README.md

 * **Trigger:** This workflow runs when a PR is opened or updated against the main branch.
 It watches for changes in `shift-left/app/` directory.

 * **Set up Nirmata CLI**: This step downloads and installs the Nirmata CLI.
-The `login` step is not required if you are not publishing the results to Nirmata.

 * **Run Scan:** `nctl` scans the Dockerfile and Kubernetes manifests, and reports any violations in the PR.
-Remove the `--publish` flag if you are not publishing the results to Nirmata.

 * **Check for Failures:** If the scan results contain failures, the workflow exits with an error (exit 1), causing the PR to fail.
 If the scan passes, it prints a success message.

+>NOTE: If you don't have a Nirmata account, sign-up for a [free trial of Nirmata Control Hub](https://try.nirmata.io/) to publish and view results in a central dashboard

+>NOTE: You can skip the `login` step and remove the `--publish` flag from the `nctl scan` command if you are not connected to Nirmata Control Hub.
+You will still be able to view the results in the GitHub Action.

 ## ArgoCD Setup for Syncing Apps
 Follow the [Getting Started](https://argo-cd.readthedocs.io/en/stable/getting_started/) guide to setup ArgoCD in your cluster.